iselasoria/py-ls/ls-md/py101/precedence.md

+#fundamentals
-Presedence in Python is the order in which expressions get evaluated.
+Precedence in Python is the order in which expressions get evaluated.
 Python follows this order:

 | Operators                                                     | Meaning                          |